turingschool/curriculum/source/topics/cli.markdown

 23 24 25 26 27 28
 {% endterminal %}

+### Options & Parameters

-Many command take options and additional parameters.
+Many commands take options and additional parameters.

-For example, if you want to see a particular month in the current year, tell the Command Line which month by adding the `-m` flag:
+For example, if you want to see a particular month in the current year, tell `cal` which month by adding the `-m` flag:

 {% terminal %}
 $ cal -m June